Malachite: Etymology and history

 The stone's name derives (via molochītis, melochite, and Middle English melochites) from Greek Μολοχίτης λίθος molochites lithos, "mallow-green stone", from μολόχη molochē, variant of μαλάχη malāchē, "mallow".
 The mineral was given this name due to its resemblance to the leaves of the mallow plant.
 Copper (Cu^{2+}) gives malachite its green color.

-Malachite was mined from deposits near the Isthmus of Suez and the Sinai as early as 4000 BCE.
+Malachite was mined from deposits near the Isthmus of Suez and the Sinai as early as 4000 BC.

 It was extensively mined at the Great Orme Mines in Britain 3,800 years ago, using stone and bone tools.
 Archaeological evidence indicates that mining activity ended c.
-600 BCE, with up to 1,760 tonnes of copper being produced from the mined malachite.
+600 BC, with up to 1,760 tonnes of copper being produced from the mined malachite.

 Archaeological evidence indicates that the mineral has been mined and smelted to obtain copper at Timna Valley in contemporary Israel for more than 3,000 years.
 Since then, malachite has been used as both an ornamental stone and as a gemstone.

 The use of azurite and malachite as copper ore indicators led indirectly to the name of the element nickel in the English language.
 Nickeline, a principal ore of nickel that is also known as niccolite, weathers at the surface into a green mineral (annabergite) that resembles malachite.
 This resemblance resulted in occasional attempts to smelt nickeline in the belief that it was copper ore, but such attempts always ended in failure due to high smelting temperatures needed to reduce nickel.
-In Germany this deceptive mineral came to be known as kupfernickel, literally "copper demon."
-The Swedish alchemist Baron Axel Fredrik Cronstedt (who had been trained by Georg Brandt, the discoverer of the nickel-like metal cobalt) realized that there was probably a new metal hiding within the kupfernickel ore, and in 1751 he succeeded in smelting kupfernickel to produce a previously unknown (except in certain meteorites) silvery white, iron-like metal.
-Logically, Cronstedt named his new metal after the nickel part of kupfernickel.
+In Germany, this deceptive mineral came to be known as Kupfernickel, literally "copper demon".
+Swedish alchemist Baron Axel Fredrik Cronstedt (who had been trained by Georg Brandt, the discoverer of the nickel-like metal cobalt) realized that a new metal probably was hiding within the Kupfernickel ore, and in 1751, he succeeded in smelting Kupfernickel to produce a previously unknown (except in certain meteorites) silvery-white, iron-like metal.
+Logically, Cronstedt named his new metal after the nickel part of Kupfernickel.